 View your search results, looking for the record that matches your conference.

 Click into the title of conference to find the library location, the call number, and the availability status.
 If the conference is available online, you will also find the link to the online version.

 Too many results?
 Try these techniques for narrowing your search:

 Exception: A few conference proceedings are published within book series and contain volume numbers as part of their citations.
 Primary examples include the SPIE Proceedings, MRS Symposia Proceedings, ASTM Special Technical Publications (STP), and Water Science and Technology.
 Each conference within these series is cataloged under its own name.

 If you have the specific conference name, simply follow the steps above.
-If you have the series name and volume number instead, try the following in the Quick Search mode:
+If you have the series name and volume number instead, try the following:

-Choose Keyword(s) as your search type, then enter the series name and volume number.
+Choose "Articles, books, & more" as your search profile, then enter the series name and volume number.

 water science technology 27

 For conference proceedings not owned by UC Berkeley, use the OCLC Proceedings database to search other libraries.
 The Proceedings database covers conferences from 1993 - present.

 When you've located the proceeding you want.
 Use the Borrow this item from another library (Interlibrary Loan) link to submit an Interlibrary Loan request for the conference.